xvik/gradle-animalsniffer-plugin/README.md

 #### Compatibility

-**IMPORTANT**: plugin works only when `java` or `groovy` plugin enabled, otherwise nothing will be registered.
+**IMPORTANT**: The plugin only works when the `java` or `groovy` plugin is enabled, otherwise nothing will be registered.
-No support for android plugin (java plugin must be used to perform animalsniffer check).
+There is no support for the Android plugin (the `java` plugin must be used to perform the animalsniffer check).

-Plugin compiled for java 8, compatible with java 11
+The plugin is compiled for Java 8, and is compatible with Java 11.

 Gradle | Version
 --------|-------